picocms/Pico/README.md

 ```shell
 $ git clone https://github.com/picocms/Pico.git .
 ```
-Please note that this gives you the current development version of Pico, what is likely unstable and not ready for production use!
+Please note that this gives you the current development version of Pico, what is likely *unstable* and *not ready for production use*!

 ###### Step 2
 Download [composer][] and run it with the `install` option: